andrewn/neue-radio/docs/INSTALL.md

 ## If using another Pi

 Connect an Ethernet cable or set-up wifi.
-Power as normal via it's power input.
+Power as normal via its power input.

 ## Steps for all Pis